NEWS 2024

 Fritillaria meleagris is especially well represented in art

-From Dutch still life paintings to Charles Rennie Mackintosh to photos of Magdalen Meadows in Oxford, Fritillaria meleagris has frequently been celebrated.
+From Dutch still life paintings to Charles Rennie Mackintosh to photographs of Magdalen Meadows in Oxford, Fritillaria meleagris is frequently celebrated.
 Very few observe it well, John Ruskin is one of the rare exceptions.
-Many images inadvertently suggest the presence of a pot from the garden centre, dense arrangements with leaves twisting for the light, stems contorted, and uniformity of flowers.
+Many images show dense arrangements with leaves twisting for light, stems contorted, flowers all uniform.
+All signs pointing to the presence of a pot from the garden centre just outside the frame of the picture.
 W B Turrill said, ‘Fritillaries in a pot may be attractive, in their own home they are beautiful’ (The Lily Year Book 1951-52).
 Within the genus only Fritillaria imperialis has a similar level of portrayal.

 Fritillaria meleagris as a charismatic conservation symbol